Frenky19/RiftTalk/README.md

 ## 📋 Project Overview

-A Windows desktop application that provides an in‑game voice chat overlay for League of Legends.
+A Windows desktop application that provides an in‑game voice chat for League of Legends with Discord integration.
 After the champion-select phase, the app automatically places all players from the same team (who also have the app installed) into a dedicated Discord voice channel where they can communicate during the match.
 When the game ends, all players are removed from the channel automatically.

 ## ✨ Features